-Eco-adventure lovers will be absolutely delighted with the activities in and around Rio Perdido.
-There is so much to do in this gloriously undiscovered area – from exhilarating zip-line tours through the canyon to thrill-inducing mountain bike rides and scenic white water tubing excursions and picturesque hikes to soothing hot springs.
-Should you wish to venture slightly further afield, our hotel is just a short drive from attractions including the majestic Miravalles Volcano and the Llanos del Cortés Waterfalls
+Eco-adventure lovers will be absolutely delighted by the activities in and around Rio Perdido.
+There is so much to do in this gloriously undiscovered area – from exhilarating zip-line tours through the canyon to thrill-inducing mountain bike rides.
+From scenic white water tubing excursions and picturesque hikes, to soothing hot springs.
+Should you wish to venture beyond our property, our hotel is just a short drive from amazing attractions, such as the majestic Miravalles Volcano and the Llanos del Cortés Waterfalls.

-- 4 via ferratas with lengths varying from 15 to nearly 5 meters
+- 4 via ferratas with lengths varying from 5 mts to nearly 15 mts.

-- 5 zip lines with lengths varying from 80 to over 73 meters
+- 5 zip lines with lengths varying from 80 mts, to over 245 mts.

 Scenic Hiking Points